 ✓ Why you must treat mould effectively

-✓ How to remove mould for good
+✓ How to get rid of mould permanently

-✓ When mould requires specialist mould removal services.
+✓ When mould requires specialist mould removal.

 This year the UK has experienced more flooding which will cause an increase in the incidence of mould growth in homes and businesses.
 We also had a more personal reason for producing this article.
 A friend of our team at Ideal Response took their teenage daughter to her privately rented university accommodation last year; this was what they found.